HarshithaV2002/deep-learning-project-damage-prediction/README.md

 # Vehicle Damange Detection App

-This project is an end-to-end car damage image classification system built using deep learning and deployed with FastAPI and Streamlit.
-Users can drag and drop a car image (front or rear third-quarter view), and the system predicts the type of damage using a ResNet50 transfer learning model.
+This project is an end-to-end car damage image classification system built using deep learning and deployed with FastAPI and Streamlit.Users can drag and drop a car image (front or rear third-quarter view), and the system predicts the type of damage using a ResNet50 transfer learning model.
 The project focuses on handling limited data through regularization, transfer learning, and building a complete ML pipeline from training to deployment.

 ![app](Streamlit-app/app_screenshot.jpg)